 National Safety Month: Tips for Proper Food Storage and Foodborne Illness Prevention

-At some point in your life you have reached for that slice of pizza from the box that sat out on the counter all night or dipped your chip into dip that sat out for five hours at a barbeque, but is this really safe to do?
-The answer is no – the USDA suggests that food left in temperatures above 40 degrees for more than two hours should not be consumed.
+At some point in your life you’ve reached for that slice of pizza from the box that sat out on the counter all night or dunked your chip into dip that sat out for hours at a barbeque, but is this safe to do?
+The answer is no – the United States Department of Agriculture suggests that food left in temperatures above 40 degrees for more than two hours should not be consumed.

-The USDA estimates that foodborne illness causes approximately 48 million afflictions and 3,000 deaths every year in the U.S. Those at greater risk for falling victim to foodborne illness include infants, young children, pregnant women, older adults and individuals with weakened immune systems.
+The Centers for Disease Control and Prevention estimates that foodborne illness causes approximately 48 million afflictions, 128,000 hospitalizations and 3,000 deaths every year in the U.S. Those at greater risk for falling victim to foodborne illness include infants, young children, pregnant women, older adults and individuals with weakened immune systems.
 Symptoms of foodborne illness can occur within minutes or weeks and affect everyone differently.
 The most common symptoms are nausea, vomiting, diarrhea or fever.
 Proper food storage is important to avoid these kinds of illness and safely consume the foods you love.

 Utilize Specialized Compartments

-Fruits and vegetables should be stored inside the crisper drawer.
+- Drawers: Fruits and vegetables should be stored inside the crisper drawer.
 This compartment is designed to give produce the optimal amount of humidity to keep them fresh for longer.
-The meat drawer is designated for meats and cheeses, and is temperature controlled to keep these items colder than the rest of the refrigerator to help prevent bacteria growth.
+The meat drawer is designated for meats and cheeses, and is temperature controlled to keep these items colder than the rest of the refrigerator, which can help prevent bacteria growth.
 Be sure to tightly wrap meat products to prevent leakage.